-YES NO N/A 5. cont eck signing plates are used, are they adequately rolled (i.e., maintained by a responsible official who ews and accounts for prepared checks)?
-6. two signatures required on all checks or on checks over ed amounts?
-7. check signers responsible officials or employees of the nization?
-8. e person who prepares the check or initiates the voucher r than the person who mails the check?
-9. pank accounts reconciled monthly and are differences lived?
-10. Cond cerning petty cash disbursements: a.
-Is petty cash reimbursed by check and are disbursements reviewed at that time? b.
-Is there a maximum amount, reasonable in the circumstances, for payments made in cash?
-C. Are petty cash vouchers written in ink to prevent alteration? d.
+- 5. If check signing plates are used, are they adequately controlled (i.e., maintained by a responsible official who reviews and accounts for prepared checks)? - 6.
+Are two signatures required on all checks or on checks over stated amounts? - 7.
+Are check signers responsible officials or employees of the organization? - 8.
+Is the person who prepares the check or initiates the voucher other than the person who mails the check? - 9.
+Are bank accounts reconciled monthly and are differences resolved? - 10.
+Concerning petty cash disbursements: - a.
+Is petty cash reimbursed by check and are disbursements reviewed at that time? - b.
+Is there a maximum amount, reasonable in the circumstances, for payments made in cash? - c.
+Are petty cash vouchers written in ink to prevent alteration? - d.
 Are petty cash vouchers canceled upon reimbursement of the fund to prevent their reuse?